Salomon Speedcross 4Review Facts

 There isn’t a ton of midsole cushioning in this shoe which is great for maintaining flexibility and responsiveness.
 The outsole and lug design give this shoe a good grippy feeling and also makes you feel like you are low to the ground and really digging in.
 This shoe is great for a cushioned yet responsive ride, built for training

-There isn’t a ton of cushion in this shoe but it is strategically placed throughout the midsole to promote good form and keep runners from pronating.
+There isn’t a ton of cushion in this shoe but it is placed in specific areas of the midsole to promote good form and keep runners from pronating.
 It is especially nice the way the shoe wraps around your foot to give you a nice secure fit, making it feel like the shoe is almost an extension of your foot.

 This shoe is built for soft, muddy terrain and is great for digging in and giving you the traction you need on steep inclines and declines.
 The stickiness of the rubber also helps with maintaining grip in wet conditions such as on slippery stones etc. This is not a shoe designed for the road and while you can do minimal road running between sections of trail, if you know there will be a lot of road, leave this shoe at home.